-- Beat the eggs with a mixer until light and fluffy and pale in color.
+- In another bowl, beat the eggs with a mixer until light and fluffy and pale in color.

-- Mix in the dry ingredients, butter and milk - blending until just smooth.
+- Add the butter and milk into the mixture- blending until just smooth.

 - Let mixture sit for about 5 minutes before adding to the waffle iron.